 When you arrive at the parking area you will need to pay a small fee and a guide will be assigned.
 The path is obvious and a guide isn’t really necessary but it is always nice to help the local community.

 A 5-minute walk on a concrete path leads to the foot of the cascade.
-And a pool below is a great way the fall will be the place to cool off after the big ride from Mt.
+And a pool below is a great way to cool off after the big ride from Mt.
 Puntaas.